Lichens are a fascinating part of all our garden spaces, here you will find a basic introduction to these prehistoric life forms.

 What is Lichen?

 The subject of lichen is not renowned for being the most fascinating or stimulating topic of interest; in fact, lichen is not well known at all.
 Commonly confused with moss or fungus, lichen is an organism that is more often than not completely ignored by society.
 A lichen is a unique and specific structure, formed primarily by a mycobiont (fungus) and a photobiont (alga or cyanobacterium) and is admired as the one of the most efficient colonisers on the planet.
-As lichens are able to survive in harrowing environments, for example the sub zero conditions of mountain ranges, they have proven to be some of the most tolerant, advanced and important structures in existence.
-And with an estimation of more than 25,000 different species of lichen, it is unquestionable that we will all encounter a lichen species at some stage during our every day activities - and yet they remain unnoticed.
+As lichens are able to survive in harrowing environments, for example the sub zero conditions of mountain ranges, they have proven to be some of the most tolerant, advanced and important structures in existence – so it’s would be extremely difficult to find one growing in your garden or garden sheds.
+And with an estimation of more than 25,000 different species of lichen, it is unquestionable that we will all encounter a lichen species at some stage during our every day activities – and yet they remain unnoticed.
 Easily overlooked, the most fascinating qualities of lichen have not been brought to the public’s eye, despite the fact that 8% of the world today is covered in lichen.
 Nonetheless, scientists have investigated the organism, and as a consequence lichen has been discovered to be an invaluable tool to our world’s industry.

 Lichen in industry.